-An unclean environment will encourage all kinds of nasties from parasites to bacteria.
+A dirty environment will encourage all kinds of nasties from parasites to bacteria.
 These can seriously damage your guinea pigs health.
-Their housing needs daily cleaning to ensure they avoid these problems.
-Get the tips on how to clean your guinea pig housing
+Your guinea pigs’ housing needs daily spot cleaning and a regular full clean to ensure they avoid these problems.

 Your guinea pig’s mental health is just as important as his physical wellbeing.
 This means that it is important he is living in an environment that isn’t boring.
 If he does become bored, he will show signs of stress.

-Change the environment regularly with interesting things to smell out, play with and chew
+Change the environment regularly with interesting things to forage, play with, and chew.

 Remember that guinea pig’s love companionship and should always be housed in a pair (if male and female are together then the male should be neutered as they breed very quickly).